 Step 3: According to India KLEMS, output is adjusted for Financial Intermediation Services Indirectly Measured (FISIM).
 The value of such services forms a part of the income originating in the banking and insurance sector and, as such, is deducted from the GVA.
 The NAS provides output net of FISIM for some industry groups at a more aggregate level.
 For instance, in the estimates of GVA obtained for the registered manufacturing sector, adjustment for FISIM in NAS is made only at the aggregate level in the absence of adequate details at a disaggregate level.
 However, we have allocated FISIM to all the sectors of manufacturing by redistributing total FISIM across sectors proportional to their sectoral GDP shares.
-Similar redistribution of FISIM has been done in case of Trade sector and Other Services sector.
+Similar redistribution of FISIM has been done in case of Real Estate, Ownership of Dwellings and Professional Services; and Other Services sector.